 Environmental Remediation district - a TID with significant environmental pollution.
-Before creating an Environmental Remediation TID, the municipality must obtain a site investigation report certified by the Wisconsin Department of Natural Resources.
+Before creating an Environmental Remediation TID, the municipality must obtain certification of the site investigation report by the Wisconsin Department of Natural Resources.
 In the report, the municipality must describe the pollution, how it will be cleaned up, costs and a timeframe for the clean-up.